How to search for Māori land records

 South Island purchases

-South Island purchases have been reproduced in "A Compendium of Official Documents Relative to Native Affairs in the South Island" in 2 volumes by Alexander Mackay 1873.
+The details of South Island purchases are reproduced in ‘A Compendium of Official Documents Relative to Native Affairs in the South Island’.
+This was published in 2 volumes by Alexander Mackay in 1873.

 North Island purchases

-Copies of the deeds are available for viewing at Toitū Te Whenua regional offices.
+Some deeds are available on microfilm, and are organised by block name.
+These can be viewed at Toitū Te Whenua regional offices.

 Contact us to view records